 with my thumbnail, and nestled inside, find a single winged seed.

-the hill and street; her neck twisted, head lolling at an unnatural angle.
+between hill and street, neck twisted, head lolling in an unnatural angle.

 I wanted to turn the car around, see if she was truly dead, but